 How to pronounce Guatapé: gwah-tah-PAY

-After reading this post on Guatapé, you may also be interested in:
+After reading this post on Guatapé, Colombia, you’ll also be interested in:

 Climbing La Piedra to see the Lake at Guatapé